tremendous-rewards/embed/README.md

 ### Create vs. Retrieve Reward

 Each JWT should be uniquely associated with a single reward in your system.
 This can be achieved by passing a unique `external_id` with each payload.
-For a fresh JWT which has not yet been redeemed, the embed client `reward` call will initiate a new redemption flow.
+For a fresh JWT which has not yet been redeemed, the embed client `reward.open` call will initiate a new redemption flow.

-When an existing JWT is detected (a completed redemption already exists for this token), the embed client will instead open the redemption details view on the `reward` call so that your end-user can retrieve their historical information (i.e. what is the gift card code or the bank account to which I sent my funds).
+When a previously used `external_id` is detected, the embed client will instead open the details view on the `reward.open` call so that your end-user can retrieve their historical information (i.e. the gift card code associated with this reward).

 #### onLoad